NickCross-79/blog-app/README.txt

     POST /createBlog: Creates a new blog using the data from the submitted form.
     GET /blog: Renders a page for the specified blog.

-Requirements Met:
-    - contents from the form should be persisted if it passes validation (saved into a database)
-    - must take an optional get param to filter the list by an attribute
-    - There must be an API that returns the number of page hits since the server was online
-    - This api should be called asynchronously every 3 seconds and the results displayed on every page
-    - There must be at-least 1 dependency injected into two different locations in the project

 ***Blog.java***
 This is a Spring entity model for a blog: